 Who owns and operates Modern Soapmaking?

 Modern Soapmaking is owned and operated by Kenna (me!), a soapmaker of 10+ years and previous owner of two successful soap companies.
-I create most of the content and articles on Modern Soapmaking, however, I am blessed by a small team of current and past contributing authors, including:
+I create most of the content and articles on Modern Soapmaking, however, I am blessed by a small team:

 - Izza of Beetle & Bones Apothecary (Read her articles about cold process, melt and pour, and other bath and body creations)

 - Leanna of The Soapy Chef (Read her articles about using food in soapmaking)